Temporal-Difference estimation of dynamic discrete choice models: Abstract

 \section{Abstract}

-We propose a new algorithm to estimate the structural parameters in dynamic discrete choice models.
-The algorithm is based on the conditional choice probability approach, but uses the idea of Temporal-Difference learning from the Reinforcement Learning literature to estimate the different terms in the value functions.
-In estimating these terms with functional approximations using basis functions, our approach has the advantage of naturally allowing for continuous state spaces.
-Furthermore, it does not require specification of transition probabilities, and even estimation of choice probabilities can be avoided using a recursive procedure.
-Computationally, our algorithm only requires solving a low dimensional linear equation.
-We find that it is substantially faster than existing approaches when the finite dependence property does not hold, and comparable in speed to approaches that exploit this property.
-For the estimation of dynamic games, our procedure does not require integrating over the actions of other players, which further heightens the computational advantage.
-We show that our estimator is consistent, and efficient under discrete state spaces.
-In settings with continuous states, we propose easy to implement locally robust corrections in order to achieve parametric rates of convergence.
-Preliminary Monte Carlo simulations confirm the workings of our algorithm.
+We study the use of Temporal-Difference learning for estimating the structural parameters in dynamic discrete choice models.
+Our algorithms are based on the conditional choice probability approach but use functional approximations to estimate various terms in the pseudo-likelihood function.
+We suggest two approaches: The first -linear semi-gradient- provides approximations to the recursive terms using basis functions.
+The second -Approximate Value Iteration- builds a sequence of approximations to the recursive terms by solving non-parametric estimation problems.
+Our approaches are fast and naturally allow for continuous and/or high-dimensional state spaces.
+Furthermore, they do not require specification of transition densities.
+In dynamic games, they avoid integrating over other players\textquoteright{} actions, further heightening the computational advantage.
+Our proposals can be paired with popular existing methods such as pseudo-maximum-likelihood, and we propose locally robust corrections for the latter to achieve parametric rates of convergence.
+Monte Carlo simulations confirm the properties of our algorithms in practice.